jdecker117/jdecker117/README.md

 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](www.linkedin.com/in/jason-decker-832562244)

 <div align="center">
-  <h2 style="font-size: large">Favorite Quotes From Historical Figures
+  <h2 style="font-size: large">Favorite Historical Quotes
     </div>
   <p>“Success is not final, failure is not fatal.
 It is the courage to continue that counts.” - Winston Churchill</p>
   <p>"Be tolerant with others and strict with yourself." - Marcus Aurelius</p>